 There are two main techniques currently in use for hair transplantation.
 The FUE, Follicular Unit Extraction; and the FUT, Follicular Unit Transplantation techniques.

-FUE – Follicular Unit Extraction
+Hair Transplant – Follicular Unit Extraction (FUE)

 In an FUE hair transplant procedure, each follicular unit is independently uprooted from the scalp with no strip of tissue being removed.

-- Follicular units are removed with utmost care.
+- Follicular units removed with utmost care.
 The donor area will heal within a week.
 See figure below.

 - The recipient area is anesthetized.
 Then your physician will create small puncture sites to receive the grafts, positioning them in a predetermined pattern and density, and angling the punctures in a uniformed way so the hair pattern will appear realistic.